HaywardMorihara/SurviveTheIsland/README.md

 **Blocks**

-We're thinking will start with using Tilemap.
+We're thinking all starting "blocks" are tiles in the Tilemap.

-We may want to use RigidBody, StaticBody, or KinematicBody for different types of blocks w/ different properties in the future.
+Then, when placing "Blocks", they're RigidBody, StaticBody, or KinematicBody (for different types of blocks w/ different properties).

+IMPORTANT: Make sure Blocks are part of the Collision Layer and Collision Mask '5'.
+I'm not sure exactly why the demo did this (why does the game need it?
+Is it just best practice?).
+We haven't bothered to change it (yet, anyway).

 ### Building Off of Godot's Platformer Demo
 The code was built off of [Godot's official Platformer Demo](https://godotengine.org/asset-library/asset/120).
 We've taken out parts that we don't need (enemies, bullets) and kept the core of what we need (jumping, background, controls, etc.), along with a few features that we don't need now but _might_ want (coins, platforms, splitscreen).